supertestnet/tornado_factory/README.md

 # Tornado factory
 A bitcoin channel factory that works without a soft fork

 Note: this idea builds on [a previous idea](https://github.com/supertestnet/hurricash) I had called hurricash.
-If you find tornado cash difficult to grok, consider starting there.
+If you find tornado factory difficult to grok, consider starting there.

 # How it works